 We are unable to accept used car seats; we cannot guarantee to our recipients that a donated seat has not been involved in an accident and that it is completely safe to use.

 B@titude in Leatherhead will take them, as long as they have space, your assurance that it is in good condition and has not been involved in an accident.
-Please do get in touch with them before dropping off to check they have space, their contact details are 01372 374666 or email email@example.com.
+Please do get in touch with them before dropping off to check they have space.
+Their contact details are 01372 374666 or email email@example.com.

 Or why not pass the seat onto a friend or family member who has a child old enough to use it?
 As long as they’re happy to trust you that it’s not been in an accident, and it’s not too old or worn.

-If you have a car seat which have been involved in an accident, please take it to your local council recycling centre with the straps cut all the way through so it cannot be reused.
+If you have a car seat which has been involved in an accident, please take it to your local council recycling centre with the straps cut all the way through so it cannot be reused.

 We’re unable to accept used electrical items as we’re not resourced to safety (PAT) test them.
 In addition, many items like baby monitors start to deteriorate in performance after prolonged use and we don’t want to take a risk on items which families rely on.